 Can I receive money from home into my UK account?

-If you do not wish to use a traditional brick-and-mortar bank whilst in the UK, you may wish to consider a banking service that allows you to have a pre-paid debit card.
-The main advantages of this are:
+If you do not wish to use a traditional brick-and-mortar bank while you're in the UK, you may wish to consider a banking service that allows you to have a pre-paid debit card – although they can come with a monthly charge.

 - You can open the account in minutes before you arrive in the UK